Lab 4: Linked and Loaded

 $ man riscv64-unknown-elf-nm

 Our modules will typically contain text (code) symbols and data symbols (with variants common, uninitialized, read-only).
 What is the significance of upper versus lowercase for the symbol type?
-What does the -n flag do?
-What about the -l flag?
-Try adding it to your call to riscv64-unknown-elf-nm and see what happens.
+How does nm's output change if you invoke the command with flag -n or flag -l?

 Let's look at the symbols in a more complex object file.
-Review the variable definitions in the source file linking.c.
-Build linking.o and view its symbol list:
+Review the variable definitions in the source file program.c.
+Build program.o and view its symbol list:

-How many symbols are listed for linking.o?
+How many symbols are listed for program.o?
 What do the single letter symbols D, R, and b mean in the nm output?

-Can you match each function/variable definition in linking.c to its symbol in the nm output?
+Can you match each function/variable definition in program.c to its symbol in the nm output?
 A few of the variables defined seem to have been completely optimized out, what made that possible?
-None of the parameters or stack-local variables in linking.c are listed as symbols, why not?
+None of the parameters or stack-local variables in program.c are listed as symbols, why not?

 Symbols in an executable

 After compiling each individual source file into an object file, the final build step is to link the object files and libraries into a program executable.
-The three object files we examined above are linked together in linking.elf.
-Use make linking.elf to perform the link step and then use nm to look at the symbols in the final executable.
+The three object files we examined above are linked together in program.elf.
+Use make program.elf to perform the link step and then use nm to look at the symbols in the final executable.

 The executable contains the union of the symbols in the three object files.
 What is the order of the symbols in the executable?
 How have the symbol addresses changed during the link process?
 Do any undefined symbols remain?